phetsims/geometric-optics/doc/implementation-notes.md

 Properties in [VisibileProperties](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/VisibleProperties.js) are used to toggle the visibility of Nodes.

-## Gotchas
+## Constraints

-There a few odd things.

-* Since LightRays have a dependency on the `projectorScreen`, the `projectorScreen` model is instantiated within the common model.
-However, we note that there is no counterpart `ProjectionScreenNode` within the `MirrorScreen` since the mirror screen does not have a light source representation.
-* The `Optic` model takes an index of refraction has a parameter.
-Physical mirror do not have an index of refraction, but for the purposes of the simulation, we can make our model mirror to be functionally equivalent to a lens with an index of refraction of 2.
+Physical mirrors do not have an index of refraction.
+But for the purposes of the simulation, we model our mirror as a lens with index of refraction = 2.

+A flat mirror is modeled as a convex mirror with large radius of curvature (100,000cm).
+PhET-iO clients should therefore be warned that model Properties are not accurate for the flat mirror.
+For example, focal length will be a very large number, not infinity.

-* The shape of the lens as well as the refraction of the rays within the lens is hollywooded.
-This leads to a few artefacts that we attempted to minimize, but unfortunately complicates the codebase.
+The shape of the lens, as well as the refraction of the rays within the lens, is "Hollywooded".
+This leads to a few artifacts that we have attempted to minimize.
-* There is a not a one-to-one correspondence between the model instances and view instances.
-    - There is one instance of opticNode that depends on one optic model (so far so good).
-    - There is one instance of targetNode that depends on the firstTarget model.
-The secondTarget model does not have a targetNode component but is used by the secondLightRay and projectorScreen.
-    - There is one objectSourceNode and one objectSource model.
-The position of the first and second source are embedded within the `objectSourceModel`.